-Arm Keil Studio Cloud is a free to use, browser-based IDE for the evaluation and development of embedded, IoT, and Machine Learning software for Cortex-M devices.
-With a cloud-hosted workspace for your code, comprehensive source control integration, and a powerful C/C++ editor, you can edit your projects from any computer, share them with colleagues and export them for desktop usage in Keil μ Vision.
+Arm Keil Studio Cloud is a free to use, browser-based Integrated Development Environment (IDE) for the evaluation and development of embedded, IoT, and Machine Learning software for Cortex-M devices.
+With a cloud-hosted workspace for your code, comprehensive source control integration, and a powerful C/C++ editor, you can edit your projects from any computer, share them with colleagues and export them for desktop usage in the Keil $\mu$ Vision software development platform.
 You can compile projects using Arm Compiler 6, run the projects directly on supported development boards, and debug from supported browsers without the need to install any software.

-Our goal is to make it quicker and easier for you to evaluate reference designs, reducing the time it takes to get your embedded projects to market, while also providing a point of integration for Arm ecosystem partners who provide professional software, tools, and services.
+Our goal is to make it quicker and easier for you to evaluate reference designs, reducing the time it takes to get your embedded projects to market, while also enabling Arm ecosystem partners to provide professional software, tools, and services.

-Keil Studio demonstrates next generation IDE technology and new concepts for CMSIS project formats.
+Keil Studio Cloud demonstrates next generation IDE technology and new concepts for CMSIS project formats.
 We support a range of software examples, showcasing Keil RTX, FreeRTOS, and IoT connectors for Amazon AWS IoT, Microsoft Azure IoT Hub, and Google Cloud.
-Keil Studio is the successor to the Mbed Online Compiler, and allows you to develop Mbed OS 5 and 6 projects on supported Mbed-enabled boards.
-Keil Studio also provides limited support for Mbed 2.
-To get started, you can import Mbed projects from your Online Compiler workspace or mbed.com.
+Keil Studio Cloud is the successor to the Mbed Online Compiler, and allows you to develop Mbed OS 5 and 6 projects on supported Mbed-enabled boards.
+Keil Studio Cloud also provides limited support for Mbed 2.
+To get started, you can import Mbed projects from your Mbed Online Compiler workspace or mbed.com.

-You can access Keil Studio today using an Arm or Mbed account and get started by opening a reference design to evaluate.
+You can access Keil Studio Cloud using an Arm or Mbed account and get started by opening a reference design to evaluate.

-To find out which development boards and debug probes are supported, check the Supported development boards and Supported debug probes pages.
+To find out which development boards and debug probes are supported, check Supported development boards and Supported debug probes.

-Keil Studio is a new software tool under constant development, and we regularly publish bug fixes and feature updates.
+Keil Studio Cloud is a new software tool under constant development, and we regularly publish bug fixes and feature updates.
 To use run and debug capabilities, you must use Google Chrome or Microsoft Edge (chromium).